Form Input Validation Using Regex

 Phone Number question type

-A Phone Number is an important information which data collectors often request from the respondents.
+A phone number is a piece of information that data collectors often request from respondents.

 • If you want to check if a phone number entered is a valid US phone number - ^\+1\(?([2-9][0-8][0-9])\)?[-.●]?([2-9][0-9]{2})[-.●]?([0-9]{4})$